In our society parents are expected to consider so many important factors when choosing a school for their children.

-The Bible says of Jesus, “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.”
+“For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.”
 Colossians 1:16-17

 We believe life is not an accident or coincidence.
 As Christians we understand we are created in God’s image.
 Any education system which ignores God and Jesus also denies the Bible’s claims of reality.
 In its place another view of reality is presented.